 TL;DR

-Enterprise plan users can create custom roles with granular permissions to control team access beyond the default Admin, Member, and Extern roles.
-Define exactly what each team member can view, edit, or manage across campaigns, leads, integrations, and billing.
-Custom roles are fully editable and can be assigned to any number of users.
+Enterprise plan users can create custom roles with granular permissions to control team access beyond the default Admin and Member roles for new users.
+Existing legacy Extern users can still remain on the team and be converted to Member, but you can no longer invite new Extern users.
+Custom roles are fully editable and can be assigned to users as needed.
 Takes about 5 minutes to create and assign your first custom role.

 Who Should Read This

-If you're on Email Pro or Multichannel Expert, you can only use the default Admin, Member, and Extern roles.
+If you're on Email Pro or Multichannel Expert, you can use the default Admin and Member roles for new users.
+Existing Extern users may still appear on your team as a legacy role, and you can convert them to Member if needed.
 See Manage agency roles and permissions for details.

 Why This Matters